Interstitial Lung Diseases

 • Inhalation challenge tests show whether you develop symptoms when you breathe in a specific substance.

-• Precipitin tests check for antibody in your blood that recognize and bind to a specific substance.
+• Precipitin tests check for antibodies in your blood that recognize and bind to a specific substance.
 If you have antibodies to a substance, your healthcare provider may use an inhalation challenge test to confirm that this substance is causing your symptoms.

 What causes it?